fluffynuts/tsm/README.md

-TSM - Terminal Services Manager
+TSM - Terminal Service Manager
 ---

 A console-based service manager for windows